zerospiel/docs/docs/admin-hosted-control-planes.md

           securityGroupName: mgmt-cluster-node-nsg
     ```

-4. Generate the `ClusterDeployment` manifest
+4. Generate the `ClusterDeployment` Manifest

     To simplify the creation of a `ClusterDeployment` manifest, you can use the following template, which dynamically inserts
     the appropriate values: